Balance Computation Method Sample Clauses

 Balance Computation Method.
 Dividends are calculated by the daily balance method which applies a daily periodic rate to the principal in your account each day.

 Balance Computation Method.
-Dividends are calculated using the average daily balance.
-This method applies a periodic rate to the average daily balance in the account for the dividend period.
-The average daily balance is calculated by adding the balance in the account for each day of the period, and dividing that figure by the number of days in the period.
+Dividends are calculated by the average daily balance method, which applies a periodic rate to the average daily balance in the account for the period.
+The average daily balance is calculated by adding the principal in the account for each day of the period and dividing that figure by the number of days in the period.

 Balance Computation Method.
 The Bank uses the daily balance method to calculate interest on your account.
 This method applies a daily periodic rate to the principal and accrued (but not yet credited) interest in the account at the end of each day.